amirTwenty8/guestbuddy_api_functions/TESTING.md

 10. **createAccount** - Create a new user account with Firebase Auth and Firestore data
 11. **verifyEmail** - Verify email with 6-digit verification code
 12. **resendVerificationEmail** - Resend verification email to user
+13. **checkExistingUser** - Check if a user exists with the given phone number (first step of table booking)
+14. **bookTable** - Book a table for an event (second step of table booking, requires user choice)
+15. **sendSmsNotification** - Send SMS notifications for booking confirmations or reminders

 ## Prerequisites